valkey-io/valkey-doc/docs/data-types/_index.md

     - /docs/data-types/tutorial
 ---

-Redis is a data structure server.
+Valkey is a data structure server.
-At its core, Redis provides a collection of native data types that help you solve a wide variety of problems, from [caching](/docs/manual/client-side-caching/) to [queuing](/docs/data-types/lists/) to [event processing](/docs/data-types/streams/).
+At its core, Valkey provides a collection of native data types that help you solve a wide variety of problems, from [caching](/docs/manual/client-side-caching/) to [queuing](/docs/data-types/lists/) to [event processing](/docs/data-types/streams/).
 Below is a short description of each data type, with links to broader overviews and command references.

 If you'd like to try a comprehensive tutorial for each data structure, see their overview pages below.